tobfromme/bingsearchwords/README.md

 ## **Linux**

-   Ensure the user running the script has write permissions on the keywords.txt file.
+   Ensure the user running the script has write permissions on the directory where the keywords.txt file exists.
 You can do so by:

      sudo to root
-     chown <your username> /path/to/keywords.txt
+     chown -R <your username> /path/to
+	( i.e. sudo chown -R username /usr/lib/python3.10/site-packages/bing_rewards/data )